iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ## Models

 Let's start working with some data.
 In Django, we will write out models.
 Models represent the data layer of our application.
-We store that data in our database
+We store that data in our database:

 [rMVC Diagram](http://i.stack.imgur.com/Sf2OQ.png)